Electricity Providers Germany

 The electricity market brings supply and demand together

 The central control element is the price.
-This also means that the price of any electricity provider in Germany changes again and again within a day.
+This also means that the price of any electricity providers Germany changes again and again within a day.
 If supply is high and demand is low, the price is low.
 Conversely, prices rise when a large demand meets a small supply.
 In the electricity market, the relationship between supply and demand, and thus prices, can change relatively quickly if, for example, a wind front drives the wind turbines, or a large power plant fails.
 This means that electricity sellers and buyers have to keep an eye on prices until delivery.

 Switch electricity supplier in Germany: Mistakes to avoid